Mookie Betts Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in the league with a collective 7.5 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies' 5.65 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.64 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies allow the second-most home runs in baseball (116 total, 1.5 per game).
+- Rockies pitchers combine to allow 118 total home runs at a rate of 1.5 per game (second-most in the league).

-- Seabold (1-3) gets the starting nod for the Rockies in his 10th start of the season.
-He's put together a 5.88 ERA in 56 2/3 innings pitched, with 43 strikeouts.
+- Freeland (4-8) takes the mound for the Rockies in his 17th start of the season.
+He's put together a 4.54 ERA in 85 1/3 innings pitched, with 53 strikeouts.

-- The righty last appeared on Saturday, June 17 against the Atlanta Braves, when he tossed three innings, allowing nine earned runs while giving up nine hits.
+- In his most recent outing on Saturday against the Los Angeles Angels, the left-hander threw five innings, allowing three earned runs while surrendering nine hits.

-- In 16 games this season, the 27-year-old has a 5.88 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .285 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.